mediacutlet/nomadatchi/README.md

 /root/pwn_traveler.json
 ```

-Delete this file to reset your progress (Nomadachi will recreate it).
+Delete this file to reset your progress (Nomadatchi will recreate it).

 ---

 ## 🔁 Migrating from the Age plugin

-If you previously used an Age plugin variant with travel fields, Nomadachi can import from:
+If you previously used an Age plugin variant with travel fields, Nomadatchi can import from:

 ```
 /root/age_strength.json